Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

-This tutorial aims to guide you through the configurations to enable expansion via CANopen with the Xpress series.
-For the following tutorial, the AL 2301 cable was used, and all devices involved were XP 325s with firmware version 1.7.49 and Bootloader version 1.0.0.11.
+This tutorial aims to guide the settings to enable expansion via CANopen with the Xpress series.
+For the following tutorial, the AL 2301 cable was used, and all devices involved were XP’s 325 with firmware 1.7.49 and Bootloader version 1.0.0.11.

 Note: To establish the physical connection between the devices, simply connect H to H and L to L.